demirantay/notebook/compsci/computer-architecture/comp-organisation-n-design.md

 - These are the main parts of the memory:
     - `Volatile Memory`: Storage such as the DRAM that retains data only if it is recieving power
+    - `Nonvolatile Memory`: A form of memory that retains the data even in the absence of a powersource
+    - `Main Memory`: Used to hold programs while they are running, typically consists of DRAM in todays computers.
+    - `Secondary Memory`: Nonvolatile memory used to store programs and data between typically consists of flash memories.
+    - `Magentic Disk`: Also called the "Hard Disk".
+A form of nonvolatile secondary memory
+    - `Flash Memory`: A nonvolatile semi conductor memory it is slower and cheaper from DRAM

+- Types of networks in computer architecture:
+    - `LAN`: A network designed to carry data within a georagraphically confined area typcially a single building
+    - `WAN`: A network extended over hundreds of kilometers

+- Performance of Computers:
+    - `Response Time`: Also called the "Execution Time".
+The total time required